PRATIKK0709/CPP_vs_Python_Performance/README.md

 # C++ vs Python Performance

 This project aims to compare the execution times of a basic operation (adding numbers) in C++ and Python.
-The operation is performed a large number of times, and the average execution time is calculated for both languages.
+The operation is performed for 5 times, and the average execution time is calculated for both languages.

 ## Methodology